Strictly winner and documentary maker Stacey Dooley lined up for 2019 Sheffield Doc/Fest

 Investigative journalist and Strictly Come Dancing winner Stacey Dooley is returning to the Sheffield Doc/Fest as one of the event’s headliners.

-Dooley will appear at the Crucible Theatre on June 10 for the high-profile BBC Interview, talking about life after last year’s Strictly contest and her next projects, including films exploring the arms trade and American vigilantism, as well as the world of women in grime music.
+Dooley will appear at the Crucible Theatre on June 10 for the high-profile BBC Interview, talking about life after last year’s Strictly contest and her next projects, including films exploring the arms trade and American vigilantism.

+Nigel Fischer, head of talks and sessions at Doc/Fest, said: “We’re very excited to be welcoming Stacey Dooley back to Sheffield this year.

 Stacey’s television career began a decade ago with BBC Three documentaries exploring domestic violence, drug abuse and child migration.
 Her first book, On the Front Line with the Women Who Fight Back, drew on her encounters with the women featured in her films.
 She last visited Doc/Fest in 2017.

-The full line-up of the festival, which runs from June 6 to 11, will be announced on May 9.
+The full line-up of the festival, which runs from June 6 to 11, will be revealed on May 9.

 Among the highlights already announced is Nick Broomfield’s Marianne & Leonard - Words of Love, a film about the late Canadian singer-songwriter Leonard Cohen and his Norwegian muse Marianne Ihlen.
 Broomfield will be attending to speak about his work.